Advances and challenges in single-molecule electron transport: Computational techniques

 \subsection{Brief overview of electronic structure calculations for molecular junctions}

-Molecular junctions pose one of the most difficult challenges of electronic structure theory.
-To see why this is so we recall that even an isolated molecule requires advanced many-body techniques, {\it e.g.}, for calculating ionization potentials (IP) and electron affinities (EA).
-The situation in this field has been reviewed recently \cite{Setten2015}.
-It is of relevance for our topic, because the uncertainty in IPs (EAs) will translate, in general, into errors in the position of transport resonances related to the highest occupied (HOMO) and lowest unoccupied (LUMO) molecular level.
-Summarizing, estimates of IPs for small molecules based on H\"uckel studies or Kohn-Sham (KS) energies of density functional theory (DFT) typically deviate from higher level methods by 1eV or more \cite{Setten2015}.\footnote{ In the case of Kohn-Sham theory the IP can be calculated in two ways that are equivalent for exact DFT.
-In one approach one obtains the IP from the HOMO-energy; the alternative is to calculate it from the difference in ground-state energies of the charged and charge-neutral molecular species (Self-Consistent Field, SCF-method).
+No matter what transport formalism is used, an input concerning the electronic structure of the device is needed.
+Indeed, molecular junctions pose one of the most difficult challenges of electronic structure theory.

+To see why this is so we recall that even an isolated molecule requires advanced many-body techniques, {\it e.g.}, for calculating ionization potentials (IP) and electron affinities (EA), see \textcite{Setten2015} for a recent review.
+This observation is of relevance also here, because uncertainties in IPs (EAs) translate, in general, into errors in the position of transport resonances related to the highest occupied (HOMO) and lowest unoccupied (LUMO) molecular level.
+Summarizing, estimates of IPs for small molecules based on H\"uckel studies or Kohn-Sham (KS) energies of density functional theory (DFT) typically deviate from higher level methods by 1eV or more \cite{Setten2015}.\footnote{ In the case of KS-theory the IP can be calculated in two ways that are equivalent for exact DFT: One retrieves the IP either from the HOMO-energy or, alternatively, from the difference in ground-state energies of the charged and charge-neutral molecular species (Self-Consistent Field, SCF-method).
 While the SCF-method is known to give much more accurate results for the IP (`error cancellation'), it is the HOMO-energy that actually enters the transport calculations. } For larger molecules or metallic wires, the absolute error in IPs sometimes decreases with the system size.
 This happens, {\it e.g.}, when the workfunction is dominated by a subsystem, such as a large metallic segment, for which the DFT-functional applied is working well.
-This observation can be deceptive, however, because the most interesting molecular junctions display weakly connected subsystems (`molecular quantum dots') for which the errors in the local level alignments remain large, even though the error in the overall workfunction could be relatively minor.
+This observation can be deceptive, however, because the most interesting molecular junctions display weakly connected subsystems (`molecular quantum dots') for which the errors in the computed level alignments remain large, even though the error in the overall workfunction could be relatively minor.